MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Share a copy of a flow

-You can share a copy of a flow with another user, who can then use the definition of the flow as a template.<!--Edit okay?
-Writing Style Guide wants us to avoid using "allows" this way.--> It provides a good way for you to share the general structure of a flow without sharing any connections, while also allowing the recipient to modify their flow independently of yours, so they can make it fit their needs.
+You can share a copy of a flow with another user, who can then use the definition of the flow as a template.
+It provides a good way for you to share the general structure of a flow without sharing any connections, while also allowing the recipient to modify their flow independently of yours, so they can make it fit their needs.

 > [!NOTE]
 > Sharing a copy creates an independent instance of the flow for the recipient.
 You can't revoke access to the flow after you share it.